-Once you have successfully uploaded all your Green Flag application materials, you will receive email confirmation from Eco-Schools USA.
+Once you have updated your school's dashboard and successfully uploaded all your Green Flag application materials, you will receive email confirmation from Eco-Schools USA.

 The actions noted below must be taken for each of the Seven Steps: